Shaped by curiosity

 Bowmast Design Research is a specialised insights practice based in Ōtautahi Christchurch, New Zealand, run by Nick Bowmast since 2009.

-I discovered the importance of understanding my own customers needs in the early 1990s as a custom surfboard shaper.
+I discovered the importance of understanding my own customers’ needs in the early 1990s as a custom surfboard shaper.
+(One of my customers even became world champ riding my boards).
 In this environment I learned the difference between what people say they want versus what they really need, and the value of working to a brief informed by reality.

 Better by Design

 From 2012 – 2017 I worked directly with executive teams as a coach on the Better By Design programme – a Government initiative driven by New Zealand Trade & Enterprise.
 I had training from Stanford D.School, building on a ‘design thinking’ approach.
 This was a unique opportunity to help export companies adopt and benefit from a user centred design approach to product development.

 This home-brewed case study was a standout engagement, with the emerging product going on to sell over 20,000 units.